LizBasson/Gain-Conversion-Code/1. Dynamic Modal/README.md

 2. Make sure that everything fits nicely on all viewports: desktop, tablet and mobile (as small as 375px)

 ## Objective
-1. Replace the form with a section containing header, paragraph and a button
+1. Replace the form with a section containing headering, paragraph and a button

 ## How to Run
 1. Go to https://conversion.com/contact/.